sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 daunting.
 Let's inspect them individually.

 `meta_scope`
-: Just like with simple captures, this sets the following scope name to the whole match.
+: This sets the following scope name to
+  *the whole context* and the match that pushed it, above any of that match's `scope` or `captures`.
   Optional.

 `meta_content_scope`
 : Unlike the `meta_scope`,
-  this only applies a scope name to the enclosed text.
+  this only applies a scope name to the portion of the context that does not include the pushing or popping matches.
   Optional.

 outer `match`